xiaolai/regular-investing-in-box/docs/en/README.md

 So regular investing is something that people with ambition but limited resources can do, and it is something that only this type of person can do.
 When Buffett purchased a controlling stake in Berkshire Hathaway, he was already not a poor man.
 After purchasing National Indemnity Company and entering the insurance industry, almost all of his investments were long-term buy-and-hold investments.
 Buffett didn't need a strategy of regular investing.
 Or, to put it more precisely, he didn't need to improve upon his buy-and-hold strategy.
 The simplest strategy in the world was already enough for him.

-As far as other fund managers, they are even less able to pursue a regular investing strategy, primarily because 99.99% of fund managers (or, everyone except Buffett) have a limited term for their capital.
+As for other fund managers, they are even less able to pursue a regular investing strategy, primarily because 99.99% of fund managers (or, everyone except Buffett) have a limited term for their capital.
 For some it may be ten years, for others it may be three to five years, but no matter how long it is it's still a limit, and that entails great risk.
 In the investment world it's rare to have a middle ground -- it's either a 1 or a 0.
 If capital has a term the risk is 1, if it doesn't the risk is 0, and there is no 0.2 or 0.8.
 Lots of people don't understand this, so they line up like lemmings to take risks and end up falling off a cliff.
 The riskiest job in the world is President of South Korea, and right after that is the fund manager who guarantees immediate redemption of capital.

 To put it another way, most "professional investors" don't have the ability to do regular investing, because they are not managing their own money, and their funds have a deadline after which they need to be returned.
 Once it's time to settle the funds, it doesn't matter if it's a bull market or a bear market, it's still time to settle, so how can you be sure of your earnings?
 Most people have never thought about how a fund's success is not dependent on the manager's acumen and strategy but instead dependent on the time the fund was established.
 Funds that are established at the end of Period B and the beginning of Period A are quite likely to succeed, because during that period you can make money investing in almost anything.
 The problem is that is the time at which investors are the most scared and circumspect, so it's hard to raise money.
 The easiest time to raise money is at the end of Period A, when everyone has gone crazy in the bull market.
 But if they raise money at that time, and the money has a term, it's going to be very difficult to succeed.